31Carlton7/apcs-codehs/README.md

 ### If assignment has a prefix of "M-"
 If an assignment has a prefix of "M-" it's an actual school project, not a CodeHS assignment and can be ignored.

+## WARNING

+It is recommended that you attempt to solve the problems by yourself before using the work provided here so you can learn from your mistakes.
+Try to use this only to review/compare your own work, or if you are very stuck on a problem.

 ## TODO
 - [X] Add Unit 1 (Primitive Types)